-By connecting the DCEN (Daisy-Chain Enable) pin low, standalone mode is enabled.
+By connecting the DCEN (daisy-chain enable) pin low, standalone mode is enabled.
 The serial interface works with both a continuous and a noncontinuous serial clock.
-The first falling edge of \$\overline{SYNC}\$ starts the write cycle and resets a counter that counts the number of serial clocks to ensure that the correct number of bits are shifted into the serial shift register.
-Any further edges on \$\overline{SYNC}\$ except for a falling edge are ignored until 24 bits are clocked in.
+The first falling edge of SYNC starts the write cycle and resets a counter that counts the number of serial clocks to ensure that the correct number of bits are shifted into the serial shift register.
+Any further edges on SYNC, except for a falling edge, are ignored until 24 bits are clocked into the register.
 Once 24 bits have been shifted in, the SCLK is ignored.
-In order for another serial transfer to take place, the counter must be reset by the falling edge of \$\overline{SYNC}\$.
+In order for another serial transfer to take place, the counter must be reset by the falling edge of SYNC.

-Table 19.
+Table 18.
 40-Channel, 14-Bit DAC Serial Input Register Configuration

-MSB JB LSB Ā/B R/W A5 A4 А3 A2 A1 A0 REG1 REG0 DB13 DB12 DB11 DB10 DB9 DB8 DB7 DB6 DB5 DB4 DB3 DB2 DB1 DB0 l
+MSB LSB A/B R/W A5 A4 A3 A2 A1 A0 REG1 REG0 DB13 DB12 DB11 DB10 DB9 DB8 DB7 DB6 DB5 DB4 DB3 DB2 DB1 DB0